SAP/spartacus-docs/_pages/dev/b2b/organization.md

   PERMISSION = 'orgPurchaseLimit',
 }
 ```

+For more details how to override table configuration, please see section [Table Configuration](https://sap.github.io/spartacus-docs/table/)
+// TODO: convert to local link

-Here is an example how to override `name` cell in `orgBudget` table with prepared previously `MyComponent`
+Example: How to override `name` cell in `orgBudget` table with prepared previously `MyComponent`

 ```ts
 export const myTableConfig: TableConfig = {